This article is part of “Everything You Need to Know to Start Baking Awesome Bread Using a Bread Maker.”

 A bread machine combines convenience with flexibility.
 If you enjoy a fresh loaf of bread, but don’t have the time or space to bake from scratch, a bread machine is for you.

 1. Place the bread maker on a counter where the plug will reach an outlet.
 DO NOT yet plug the machine into the wall outlet.
-Wait until you have inserted bread pan into bread maker with the ingredients. (step 7).
+Wait until you have inserted bread pan into the bread maker with the ingredients. (step 7).

 2. Make sure you can open the bread maker top without hitting the top of kitchen cabinets.